gvwilson/sdxpy/src/layout/index.md

 the second child's at (x0 + width0, y1-height0), and so on
 ([%f layout-layout %]).
 Similarly,
-if the cell is a column
+if the cell is a column,
 we place the first child at (x0, y0), the next at (x0, y0 + height0),
 and so on.